Androgens . Patient guide

 What it is

-DHT binds the androgen receptor with roughly five times the affinity of testosterone, and is the dominant androgen at scalp follicles.
+DHT acts on the androgen receptor with roughly five times the functional potency of testosterone (a combination of higher binding affinity and slower dissociation), and is the dominant androgen at scalp follicles.
 Drugs such as finasteride (5-alpha reductase inhibitor type II) and dutasteride (types I and II) suppress DHT production.

 Why a clinician would order it